 - Fly Delta to Hawaii (Korean Air SKYPASS)

-- Fly the Cheapest Business Class Award to Europe (Etihad Guest)
+- Fly on a Cheap Business Class Award to Europe (Etihad Guest)

 - Fly Czech Airlines Business Class from Prague to Seoul (Etihad Guest)